 Free mediation hours depending on your situation

-If you have dependent children together and have to go to court, you must attend a free information session on parenting and mediation.
+If you have dependent children together and have to go to court because of a conflict with the other parent, you must attend a free information session on parenting and mediation.
 This session is mandatory, except in certain circumstances.

-You are also entitled to up to five free hours of mediation.
+If you wish to resolve the conflict through mediation, you are entitled to up to five free hours of mediation.
 You must pay for any session that goes beyond the five free hours.
-If you have already used the free hours and a new conflict arises or your case changes, you may be entitled to another two and a half free hours.
+If you have already used the free hours and a new conflict arises or your situation changes, you may be entitled to another two and a half free hours to resolve the situation.

 The family mediator will assess whether your children are considered dependent.
 In most cases, minors are considered dependent children.
 Children over 18 may also be considered dependent.
 For example, in some cases, a child who is still in school could be considered dependent.